todd-herbert/heltec-eink-modules/docs/SD/sd.md

 ## loadFullscreenBMP()

-This is an efficient method for loading a .bmp file directy to the display.
+This is an efficient method for loading a .bmp file direct to the display.

 It accepts only a specific type of .bmp image.
 * 24bit .bmp file